mdwells/ru3.us/datasets/state-minimum-coverage-limits.md

 # State Minimum Auto Liability Coverage Limits

+## Dataset Version
+**Version:** 2025.01
+**Last Updated:** 2025-01-XX
+**Maintainer:** ru3.us Data Project

+This dataset contains the legally mandated minimum auto liability coverage limits for all U.S. states and the District of Columbia.
+Values represent the minimum required **bodily injury liability per person**, **bodily injury liability per accident**, and **property damage liability per accident**.

+---

+## Source Information
+The values in this dataset were **manually extracted from a consolidated state-by-state requirements document** provided during project setup.
+Where possible, individual entries were cross-checked against state insurance department, DMV, or legislative sources.
+Additional validation steps are ongoing and will be reflected in future dataset versions.

+---

+## Methodology
+To construct this dataset:

+1. The source text was parsed to identify each state's statutory minimum liability requirements.
+2. Only three fields were extracted:
+   - **Bodily Injury Liability per Person (BI/person)**
+   - **Bodily Injury Liability per Accident (BI/accident)**
+   - **Property Damage Liability per Accident (PD/accident)**
+3. Other mandatory coverages (PIP, UM/UIM, MedPay, special provisions) were **not included** in the structured dataset to preserve clarity and consistency.
+4. For no-fault or BI-optional states (e.g., Florida, New Jersey, New Hampshire), BI values are recorded as `0` where no statutory minimum exists, and explanatory notes are added.
+5. The dataset is kept in **CSV** and **JSON** formats for machine readability and LLM ingestion.
+6. Any jurisdiction that recently revised minimums (e.g., California, North Carolina) is reflected with its updated limits.

+A detailed cross-state verification audit (comparing state statutes, DOI/DMV publications, and insurer regulatory filings) is planned for Dataset Version 2025.02.

 **Minimum required auto liability coverage limits by U.S. state.**

 This dataset is provided as: